 PIL may be suspected on a prenatal ultrasound if edema of lower limbs or generalized edema is noted.

 Treatment of PIL may include a strictly low-fat long-term diet supplemented by medium-chain triglycerides to supply essential fatty acids and nutrients associated with fat-soluble vitamin such as vitamin D. The need for dietary control appears to be permanent, because clinical and biochemical findings reappear after low-fat diet interruption.
 The administration of water pills (diuretics) may sometimes be helpful.
 Albumin infusion is sometimes proposed in patients with important serous effusion or uncomfortable lower limb edema.
 Very occasionally surgical removal of the diseased portion of the intestine may be beneficial if the damage is limited to a local area.
-In some cases, octreotide is proposed in association with the diet.
-Compression stocking is used to stabilize in associated lower limb lymphedema.
+In some patients, octreotide is prescribed in addition to dietary modifications.
+Compression stocking can be used to stabilize in associated lower limb lymphedema.

 Information regarding current clinical trials can be found at www.clinicaltrials.gov All studies receiving U.S. government funding, and some supported by private industry, are posted on this government website.